annasbestest/annasbestest.github.io/_posts/2024/2024-09-06-qantas-wine-dashboard.md

 The dashboard plots wine prices (per bottle) against the corresponding Cents per Point earned in a scatter plot, making it easier to spot the 'sweet spots.'

-Both historical and current bonus point offers are displayed, helping you see whether current promotions are a good deal or if it’s better to wait for something else.
+Both historical and current bonus point offers are displayed, helping you see whether current promotions are a good deal or if it’s better to wait for something better.

-I’ve also highlighted Pareto efficient wines using star markers.
+I’ve also highlighted Pareto efficient wines using star markers (<i class="fas fa-star"></i>).
 A Pareto efficient wine is one where no other wine has both a lower price and a lower cost per point.
 In other words, it represents the best trade-off.
 You can’t lower one attribute (like price) without increasing the other (like cost per point).
 I came across this concept in a great article (<a href="https://www.mayerowitz.io/blog/mario-meets-pareto">link</a>) that uses it to select the best Mario Kart character.

 <figure style="text-align: center;">
   <img src="/assets/qantas-wine/dash1.png" alt="" loading="lazy" style="width: 100%; margin: 0 auto;">